Profile Image

 • 2008 Race to Win - How to Become a Complete Champion Driver

-Born and raised in Dublin, Ireland to a middle class working family, Derek's career path was set at the age of twelve when he attended his first auto race.
+Born and raised in Dublin, Ireland to a middle class working family, Derek’s career path was set at the age of twelve when he attended his first auto race.
 From that moment, his commitment to the dream of being a professional driver was unshakeable.
-On the way to his dream he worked as a laborer in the iron ore mines of Australia and, while travelling the race tracks of England, even took up residence in a school bus.
+On the way to his dream he worked as a laborer in the iron ore mines of Australia and, while travelling the race tracks of England, even taking up residence in a school bus.

 His early dreams became reality when he won Irish, British and European championship events.
 In 1978, he competed in the Formula One World Championship, and two short years later Derek was ranked 10th in the world.
-In 1983 he made his first of six starts in the Indianapolis 500.
+In 1983, he made his first of six starts in the Indianapolis 500.

-In 1985 Derek started a 10 year association with ESPN as a motor sport color analyst.
+In 1985, Derek started a 10 year association with ESPN as a motor sport color analyst.
 He became the face of motor sports, seen on NBC, CBS, Fox and Speed Channel.
-USA Today highlighted Derek as "the best new face on sports television" and IndyCar Racing magazine voted Derek "the most popular motor sports television announcer."
+USA Today highlighted Derek as “the best new face on sports television” and IndyCar Racing magazine voted Derek “the most popular motor sports television announcer.”

 Moet & Chandon champagne awarded Derek the Joules Goux Award for his outstanding contributions to motor sports television.
-He was later nominated by ESPN for an Ace Award, and Derek received the 2000 Hall of Fame Award from "Motor Sport Ireland" for his leadership of Irish motor sport.
+He was later nominated by ESPN for an Ace Award, and Derek received the 2000 Hall of Fame Award from “Motor Sport Ireland” for his leadership of Irish motor sport.
+In 2010, he was inducted into the Sebring Hall of Fame.

 Contact GDA for Availability